HL7/davinci-pas/src/pagecontent/spec.md

 The resulting Bundle is returned as the HTTP body of the POST response.

+##### Prior authorization request and response example
+This is an example of a standard Referral Request / Response sequence between a Primary Care Provider and a Utilization Management Organization.
+The [request example](pa-request-example-referral.html) will show how a PCP can request a referral to a specialist for a patient from a UMO.
+The [response example](pa-response-example-referral.html) will also show the response.

+Joe Smith is a subscriber to Maryland Capital Insurance Company.
+During a regular physical, Dr. James Gardener, Joe’s primary care physician, diagnoses a potential heart problem.
+Dr. Gardener determines that it would be best to refer Joe to Dr. Susan Watson, a cardiologist, for a consultation.

+Dr. Gardener is required by Maryland Capital Insurance to submit a request for review seeking approval to refer Joe to Dr. Watson.

+After review, Maryland Capital approves the referral and responds.

 #### Pended authorization responses
 When the ClaimResponse.outcome is 'queued' or 'partial', it means that the payer requires additional time to make a final determination on all items within the prior authorization request.
 In this situation, the client system will need to retrieve the prior authorization response at a later point once a final decision has been made.
 There are two possible options - polling and subscription.
 Implementers SHOULD support subscription.
 Servers SHALL support polling in situations where either party is unable to use the subscription approach.